N2CS Query Basics

 Now that you understand query basics, you can:

-• Practice with different query types in your N2CS environment
+• Practice with different approved searches in your N2CS environment

 • Review the Getting Started guide if you need to review setup basics

-• Contact your administrator to request additional query types if needed
+• Contact your administrator to request additional approved searches if needed

 ← Back to DocumentationReturn to Home